Generic Name: argatroban (ar-GAT-roe-ban)

-- LAB TESTS, including blood cell counts, blood pressure, or blood clotting tests, may be performed while you use argatroban.
-These tests may be used to monitor your progress or to check for side effects.
+- Lab tests, including blood cell counts, blood pressure, or blood clotting tests, may be performed while you use argatroban.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using argatroban during pregnancy.
-It is unknown if argatroban is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using argatroban while you are pregnant.
+It is not known if argatroban is found in breast milk.
 Do not breast-feed while taking argatroban.

 Possible side effects of argatroban: